2trvl/dotfiles/scripts/README.md

 *\* - not executable*

-Also for arguments and more information call:
+For arguments and more information call:
 ```
 start.bat script.py --help
 ```